DMosca2021/Eternal_External/README.md

 - Based on answers true/false certain outputs will store
 - Store user information for later use
 - Can we create a username and password to store the users information?
-- Figure out how to link the user taking the quiz/giving the advice and user recieveing advice
+- Figure out how to link the user taking the quiz/giving the advice and user receiving advice
-- User1 getting aadvice via the user2 quiz questions
+- User1 getting advice via the user2 quiz questions
 - share info between users on local storage
 - link the quiz to the API responses
 - group advice into different categories